tahoemate/RepData_PeerAssessment1/PA1_template.md

 1. Calculate and report the total number of missing values in the dataset (i.e. the total number of rows with NAs)

-2. Strategy to replace NA step values with median of steps taken during that period.
+2. Strategy to replace NA step values with mean of steps taken during that period.

 3. Create a new dataset data.fixed that is equal to the original dataset but with the missing data filled in.